-The Fear Of Being Alone: Is Autophobia An Anxiety Disorder?
+Fear Of Being Alone: How To Identify And Address Autophobia

 As human beings, we’re wired to pursue social connection, community, and belonging.
-When we lack a sense of connection to other people, we may feel anxious about the experience of being alone.
+When we lack a sense of connection with other people, we may feel anxious about the experience of being alone.
 Aloneness is not an inherently negative state.
-However, for people with autophobia, the fear of being alone can interfere with their ability to function and thrive.
+However, for people with autophobia, the fear of being alone can interfere with their ability to function and thrive, causing intense anxiety.

 In this guide, we’ll explore the meaning, symptoms, and potential causes of autophobia as a specific situational phobia.
 From there, we’ll explain how physicians diagnose and treat this condition with the goal of empowering patients to improve their mental health and lead socially fulfilling lives.